eclipsesource/tabris-js/doc/developer-app.md

 ## The Tabris.js Snippets

-On the [tabrisjs.com snippets page](https://tabrisjs.com/snippets/) you can find a code snippet for nearly every feature in Tabris.js.
+In our [collection of snippets](https://github.com/eclipsesource/tabris-js/tree/master/snippets) you can find a code snippet for nearly every feature in Tabris.js.
 You can run a snippet immediately on your device by clicking the **link** button next to it...

 ![Android Developer App](img/button-unlinked.png)